 Briefcases are still used by many people in many professions.
 While backpacks and messenger bags have made inroads into many traditional case uses, briefcases still function the best for certain professionals.
 Case design has evolved to help them stay relevant.

 Briefcases are still in style though they are experiencing heated competition from other styles.
 Many younger professionals have eschewed the traditional horizontal case for a backpack or messenger style bag.
 For many professionals though, a briefcase still serves them the best.

 Are Briefcases Obsolete?

 Briefcases are not obsolete.
 They are used by many professionals in a variety of professions.
 They do function to transport documents almost better than any other form factor.
 Moreover, they represent the final accessory to how a professional person should appear to a client.

 They were quick to notice that the design was not based on some older, set aesthetic that we had just copied.
 They mentioned that there was a certain modernity to the proportions, execution and details.
-"The vintage leather makes it look like steampunk."
+"The vintage leather makes it look timeless."

 Several things that set our vintage leather briefcase apart from many cases out there that are just copies of older designs.
 The vertical orientation is the most obvious.
 But what about the details?
 The MacCase design is not dated by the heavy-handed details of the past.

 An example of this would be the lack of leather straps with belt-like buckles to open and close a compartment.
 Or handles made up of many heavy, distressed metal parts with a faux patina.